petervartanian/stele/README.md

 The STELE is a "sovereign testbed" for evaluating how language models externalize risk and power across jurisdictions, languages, and infrastructures.
 It treats models as *geo-technological* actors: systems whose behavior must be measured against the mandates of states, alliances, regulators, firms, and civil-society compacts—not just against a single lab’s internal policy.

-At its core, the STELE is a Python CLI plus a machine-readable *constitution graph*: a versioned set of YAML constitutions (for states, regulators, standards bodies, and institutional buyers), an explicit mapping layer (languages ↔ jurisdictions ↔ harm domains ↔ infrastructures), and formally defined metrics and standards backed by proofs.
+At its core, the STELE is a Python CLI plus a machine-readable *constitution graph*: a versioned set of YAML-based constitutions (for states, regulators, standards bodies, and institutional buyers), an explicit mapping layer (languages ↔ jurisdictions ↔ harm domains ↔ infrastructures), and formally defined metrics and standards backed by proofs.
 In its purple configuration, a single run can evaluate one model against many constitutions, or many models against one constitution, and compare the resulting externalities.

 Each run produces: